Friday, December 28, 2012

 1921 The Emergency Quota Act restricts immigration from a given country to 3% of the number of people from that country living in the US in 1910

-1922 The Cable Act partially repeals the Expatriation Act, but declares that an American woman who marries an Asian still lose her citizenship
+1922 The Cable Act partially repeals the Expatriation Act, but declares that an American woman who marries an Asian still loses her citizenship

 1924 The Oriental Exclusion Act prohibits most immigration from Asia, including foreign-born wives and the children of American citizens of Chinese ancestry.